pdorrell/melody_scripter/README.rst

   If provided, specified as ``~``.
 This indicates that a note will be continued by the next note.

-Except for the very first note, Melody Scripter does not provide for each note to specify its octave.
+Except for the very first note, MelodyScript does not provide for each note to specify its octave.
 Instead, pitch values are specified relative to the previous note.
 If no "up" or "down" markers are specified, the rule is to always choose the closest possibility.
 If this choice is ambiguous, eg when going from ``f`` to ``b`` or vice versa, then an error occurs.